Farm law protests: Farmers break police barricades at Tikri, Singhu border ahead of tractor rally

 The police have given the farmers permission to carry out a tractor rally from only three of Delhi’s border points.

+Thousands of tractors lined up on the outskirts of Delhi on Tuesday, as farmers broke police barricades put up at Singhu and Tikru borders, and entered the Capital to hold a rally in protest against the new agricultural laws on Republic Day.

-Farmers are gathering at Delhi’s borders from north India to participate in a tractor rally on Republic Day on Tuesday.
-They will take out the march after the day’s traditional parade by the armed forces on Rajpath.
-The police have given the farmers permission to carry out a tractor rally from only three of Delhi’s border points – Singhu, Tikri and Ghazipur.
+The Delhi Police had given permission for the tractor rally on the condition that the farmers start only after the traditional parade by the armed forces on Rajpath.
+The farmers are allowed to carry out the procession from only three of Delhi’s border points – Singhu, Tikri and Ghazipur.

-The police have made tight security arrangements in the national Capital in view of the Republic Day celebrations and the rally.
-They have claimed that “anti-national” elements might try to take advantage of the rally.
+Tight security arrangements were made in Capital in view of the Republic Day celebrations and the rally.
+The police have claimed that “anti-national” elements might try to take advantage of the rally.

 Farmers have been camping on the outskirts of the Capital for around two months in protest against the contentious farm laws which they say will hurt their livelihoods and help big companies.
 The government, which says the agriculture reforms will boost farmer incomes, has agreed to suspend the laws, but the farmers have said New Delhi must repeal them.